Entomopathogenic fungus: Blastocladiomycota

+The genus Myrmicinosporidium includes M. durum which is an endoparasite of ants.

 Microsporidia

-Microsporidia are obligately unicellular spore forming organisms and are strictly intracellular parasites, and are generally host-specific and extremely dependent on their host.
+Microsporidia are obligately unicellular spore-forming organisms and are strictly intracellular parasites, and are generally host-specific and extremely dependent on their host.
 Almost all stages of their lifecycle can only take place inside the host cells due to their characteristics lack of mitochondria and inability to perform oxidative phosphorylation.
 These fungi can only survive outside of their host as spores.

 Microsporidia infects 69 insect genera forming one of the largest groups of insect infecting fungi.
 Amblyospora spp.(a Microsporidian fungi) known to attack 79 different insect species in the order Diptera alone.
-Another economically important Microsporidian entomopathogen is Nosema bombycis which is known to be responsible for agricultural loss through infecting and killing bees through widespread infections.
+Another economically important microsporidian entomopathogen is Nosema bombycis which is known to be responsible for agricultural loss through infecting and killing bees through widespread infections.

 Entomophthoromycota

 The phylum Entomophthoromycota are a group of true fungi which was previously classified under now rejected phylum Zygomycota.
 These include above 250 species of entomopathogens and some saprobes.

 Most of the entomopathogens in the phylum Entomophthoromycota belong to the order Entomophthorales.
 Most of Entomophthorales are obligate insect pathogens and are mostly host specific making them ideal for use in insect biological control.
 Some prominent examples of Entomophthoralean entomopathogens include Zoopthora radicans, Z. phalloides, and Pandora neoaphidis.